clickbar/laravel-magellan/README.md

 ```

 To ensure the transformed geometry objects on the request also carry the correct SRID, override `geometrySrids()` in
-your form request and return a map of field name to SRID:
+your form request and return an array that maps the field name to the correct SRID:

 ```php
 class StorePortRequest extends FormRequest